EDITORIAL: The State Election - Honi Soit

 It’s been a long twelve years.
 This article touches on only some of the govenment’s suite of failures.
 The sheer extent of privitisation, corruption, and austerity under this government is overwhelming.

 Our criticism of the Coalition is not to prop up the Labor Party, or the Greens.
-Labor in particularly, is offering a weak set of solutions to the serious issues facing NSW.
+Labor in particular, is offering a weak set of solutions to the serious issues facing NSW.
 Whoever wins the election this Saturday will have an obligation to address these deeply rooted problems in our state — it’s easy to make promises, but it’s another to follow through.
 The people of New South Wales deserve a government ready to provide affordable housing, support the public sector, and address the cost of living crisis.

 Disclaimer: Katarina Butler, Ethan Floyd, and Luke Mesterovic are current members of the Labor Party, and have not participated in Honi’s coverage of the state election.